mdeguzis/RetroRig-ES/README.md

 located under the irc.freenode.net network.
 The main op is me "ProfessorKaos64".
 You can also follow me on twitter with the username "@N3RD42".
 There is also a [forum](http://libregeek.org/forum/index.php) for any and all discussion.

 **Please be advised:**
-RetroRig requires sudo access to inject the xboxdrv init sripts, install softwate via apt-get, and other various items.
+RetroRig-ES requires sudo access to inject the xboxdrv init sripts, install softwate via apt-get, and other various items.
 All script code and config files are available for review.